-Unless otherwise stated, the discussion in this prospectus of our business and operations includes the business and operations of Charter Communications, Inc. and its subsidiaries.
-Unless the context otherwise requires, the terms "we," "us" and "our" refer to Charter Communications, Inc. and its direct and indirect subsidiaries on a consolidated basis.
-The term "Charter" refers to the issuer, Charter Communications, Inc.
+Unless otherwise stated, the discussion in this prospectus of our business and operations includes the business of CCO Holdings and its direct and indirect subsidiaries.
+The terms "we," "us" and "our" refer to CCO Holdings and its direct and indirect subsidiaries on a consolidated basis.